NICE - Top Things to Do

 Culture & Iconic Experiences

 Nice is not only about beaches and views — it’s also a city shaped by art, history and Mediterranean culture.
+From world-class museums to historic landmarks, culture is part of everyday life here.

 The Carnival of Nice

 The Nice Carnival is one of the most famous winter events on the French Riviera and attracts visitors from all over the world.
+It usually takes place in February and features large parades, artistic floats, music, costumes and the famous flower parades along the seafront.

 Even outside the summer season, the carnival shows how lively and festive Nice can be — and it’s a real highlight if you visit in winter.

-Art & Museum
+Art & Museums

-The city is home to museums dedicated to artists like Matisse and Chagall, as well as smaller galleries across the Old Town and beyond.
+The city is home to museums dedicated to artists like Matisse and Chagall, as well as many others across the Old Town and beyond.
 The Nice Opera House is also a true cultural highlight — both for its beautiful historic building and for its excellent programme, with opera, ballet and concerts throughout the year.
+Even if you’re not planning a full museum day, stepping into one cultural site can really change how you see the city.

 Local Culture & Everyday Riviera Life